 Ballots are mailed within one day of receipt of a valid application.
 You can track the status of your application or absentee ballot at Absentee Lookup

 VOTE EARLY IN-PERSON

 Voting will take place at the old county courthouse located at 215 West Main Street, Troy Ohio 45373.
-Please use the main entrance on the east side of the building (facing the Safety Building).
+Please use the “Voters Only” entrance on the south side of the courthouse (behind the fountain).
 Please bring identification to the vote center.